Should We Worship God In Our Own Way?

 However, an event took place in the Old Testament that gives us reason to believe that God, in fact, cares very much about this.

-In 1 Chronicles 13, David and his men are bringing the Ark of the Covenant, that had been captured by the Philistines during Saul’s reign, back to Israel.
+In 1 Chronicles 13, David and his men are bringing the Ark of the Covenant, which had been captured by the Philistines during Saul’s reign, back to Israel.

-An attempt had been made to return the Ark back to Israel, but it made it only as far as Kirjath Jearim where it had been abandoned until now.
+An attempt had been made to return the Ark to Israel, but it made it only as far as Kirjath Jearim, where it had been abandoned until now.

 And while David had consulted with his men about whether or not to bring the Ark of the Covenant back, he failed to consult God’s instructions on how it should be done.

-When the Philistines had attempted to return the ark to Israel, they had hitched two cows up to a cart and drove it over, so David hitched oxen to a cart, placed the Ark on the cart and began to drive it into the city.
+When the Philistines had attempted to return the ark to Israel, they had hitched two cows up to a cart and driven it over, so David hitched oxen to a cart, placed the Ark on the cart, and began to drive it into the city.

 David and all of Israel danced and sang “with all their might”; playing their stringed instruments, tambourines, cymbals, and trumpets…